Accident & Health: Protecting modern employers and their people 24/7

 Protecting flexible, dynamic workforces around the clock

-Accident & Health insurance offers significant benefit to businesses because it protects people from sickness and accidents beyond the limits of physical workplaces, traditional working hours or statutory schemes like Workers Compensation.
+Accident and health insurance offers significant benefit to businesses because it protects people from sickness and accidents beyond the limits of physical workplaces, traditional working hours or statutory schemes like Workers Compensation.

 So as employees increasingly look for flexible working arrangements to fit around more balanced and dynamic lifestyles, and the line between work and home blurs, Accident & Health cover is becoming more valuable.